mantidproject/mantid/docs/source/concepts/SampleEnvironment.rst

 XML Definition File - Explicit Definition
 -----------------------------------------

 An environment definition is contained within a file using XML syntax.

+Multiple containers can be specified in the definition.
+The correct container for a run must be chosen by the user at the time the environment is attached to a workspace with the ``Environment`` option on the :ref:`SetSample <algm-SetSample>` algorithm.

+One Sample Environment can contain components defined in different ways - some components defined by a CSG geometry and some components defined in a separate STL mesh file.

+CSG geometry
+############

 A minimal structure with a single container defined using CSG geometry would have the following form:

 .. code-block:: xml